We are thrilled that you came up with a breakthrough idea for a mobile application.

 Deciding the look and feel of the app and how the user will engage with it is equally important.
 Outlining the design process and specifying how you want your ideas to come to reality is fundamental not only for the designer but also for the success of your app.

 Draft a brief that lists out all the functional requirements of the mobile application and takes into account the overall user experience.
-Provide references for apps that resonate with your vision.
+Provide references for apps that resonate with your vision while preparing a mobile app brief template.

 The visual appeal of an app ticks many boxes for the users, so it is essential that all the sketches, wireframes and UI is designed keeping in mind the target audience.